black-sat/black/README.md

                                    models

-       -m, --model                 print the model of the formula, if any -o, --output-format <fmt>   Output format.
+       -m, --model                 print the model of the formula, if any -d, --domain <sort>         select the domain for first-order variables.
+                                   Mandatory for first-order formulas.
+                                   Accepted domains: integers, reals
+       -s, --semi-decision         disable termination checks for unsatisfiable formulas, speeding up the execution for
+                                   satisfiable ones.
+                                   Note: the use of `next(x)` terms in formulas implies this option.

+       -o, --output-format <fmt>   Output format.
                                    Accepted formats: readable, json
                                    Default: readable